Aliahmed-new/XSS_REPORTS/Stored_xss_report_61.md

 ```
 "><img src=x onerror=alert(1)>
 ```
-5. Submit the article.
+5. Save and publish the article.
-6. You are redirected to the My Articles page and the article shows as Published.
+6. Navigate to the My Articles page
 7. Observe that a JavaScript alert box pops up immediately displaying `3` — confirming the payload was stored and executed.
 8. Anyone who opens that article will trigger the same alert.